cluttrdev/pytrajectory/doc/source/guide/start.rst

 and pip should manage to install PyTrajectory.

+Again, if you have troubles installing PyTrajectory, please :ref:`contact <contacts>` us.

 .. note::
    The information provided in this section follows the guide available `here <http://docs.python-guide.org/en/latest/starting/install/win/>`_.